hassox/absinthe_proto/README.md

 # AbsintheProto

-Maps grpc services to grapqhql.
+Maps grpc services to graphql.

 This is alpha and not ready for production.